 2. Do You Have Antivirus/Anti-malware Software Installed on Your Devices?

 Android users are well versed in installing antivirus/anti-malware software.
 Even die hard Android lovers like me will admit iOS does a great job when it comes to security.
 But, iOS users, don’t let your guard down. iPhones aren’t 100% safe from attacks.

 The majority of internet traffic comes through mobile devices.
 And a growing number of viruses specifically target both iPhones and Android.
-Luckily there are a lot of great antivirus programs on the market for both Android and Apple devices.
-It’s worth the investment to protect yourself and your privacy.
+There are many anti-virus programs on the market.
+Many are ineffective.
+I highly recommend Malwarebytes (aff).
+It’s worked without fail for our home and business devices.
+And, it’s available for Windows, Android, and Apple devices.
+We spend a good deal of money on our devices.
+It’s worth the small yearly investment to protect yourself and your privacy.

 3. Are You Using a Password Generator?